szeness/BlackJackLAc/README.md

 then I wanted to implement it in Swing, its my first steps ever to see how in Java a Gui can be operated.

-I tried for the first time the location in pixel coordinates to use them for placing ofcourse, but also to use keylistener and to move Labels with pictures around. also to code how to colidate dots if they meet the same pixel. yea nothing special very basic thinking but fun.
+I tried for the first time the location in pixel coordinates to use them for placing ofcourse, but also to use keylistener and to move Labels with pictures around. also to code how to colidate dots if they meet the same pixel.

 so there is a car wich u can move with WASD buttons, and if u hit a point it will come to an explosion.